-- Introduce yourself, explain why you are writing the letter to them specifically, and highlight what you appreciate about their contributions. - Use literature from or related to the course to discuss why their efforts are so important.
-In doing so, you can share how their work impacted you your emotional, physical, psychological, and/or spiritual well-being. - If you feel so inclined, share how you will continue their legacy in your own life and work.
+- Introduce yourself, explain why you are writing the letter to them specifically, and highlight what you appreciate about their contributions. - Use literature from or related to the course to discuss why their efforts are so important, which can include the impact of their efforts on you or Asian American students generally.
+In doing so, you can share how their work impacted you in various ways, including (but not limited to) your views or values, identity development, passion or empowerment, health and well-being, academic or life goals, motivation and academic success, etc. - If you feel so inclined, share how you will continue their legacy in your own life and work.